-The SpectraPave4-PRO method defines standard asphalt pavements as having an asphalt pavement thickness between 3 and 6 inches.
+The SpectraPave4-PROTM method defines standard asphalt pavements as having an asphalt pavement thickness between 3 and 6 inches.
 This range covers many of the in-service local roads in the U.S. In this standard configuration, the asphalt is carrying a significant amount of the traffic loading, and it carries that load in both compression and in bending.
 As a result of the bending, asphalt fatigue becomes a concern, and the overall pavement performance is driven by the fatigue cracking in the asphalt layer and rutting that accumulates in the subgrade, base, and asphalt layers.
-Figure 5-2 shows a schematic of the key distresses in a standard pavement section, showing that fatigue cracking and rutting both contribute to the overall pavement performance.
+Figure 5-2 shows a schematic of the key distresses in a standard pavement performance.